ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 {{site.data.keyword.attribute-definition-list}}

-# Adding clusters to vCenter Server instances
+# Adding clusters to Automated instances
 {: #vc_addingclusters}

-You can add clusters to VMware vCenter Server® instances to expand the compute and storage capacity.
+You can add clusters to {{site.data.keyword.vcf-auto}} instances to expand the compute and storage capacity.
 Within a cluster, you can manage VMware ESXi™ servers for better resource allocation and high availability.

-Adding clusters to vCenter Server instances with VMware vSphere® 6.5 or 6.7 is not supported.
+Adding clusters to Automated instances with VMware vSphere® 6.5 or 6.7 is not supported.
 {: deprecated}

-## Before you add clusters to vCenter Server instances
+## Before you add clusters to Automated instances
 {: #vc_addingclusters-before}

 {{site.data.content.para-vcenteraddclusters}}

 * New clusters are provisioned with mirrored M.2 boot drives.
 * The number of clusters, hosts, and virtual machines (VMs) determines the maximum number of clusters that you can add.
-You must remain within the VMware® sizing guidelines and limits for your deployment.
+Remain within the VMware® sizing guidelines and limits for your deployment.
 For more information, see [VMware configuration maximums](https://configmax.esp.vmware.com/home){: external}.
 * You can add a cluster while another cluster is being created or deleted.

 ## Cluster type